-3.4 Factors relevant to the planning and execution of beneficial use projects include (USACE Engineer Manual 1110-2-5026; USEPA/USACE, 2007):
+3.4 Factors relevant to the planning and execution of beneficial use projects include (USACE 1987; USEPA/USACE 2007):

-- .1 Engineering considerations, e.g. the geotechnical characteristics of the sediment; - .2 Operational factors, e.g. timing and project schedule; - .3 Cost, e.g. related to the transportation of the sediment to the beneficial use site and other handling or treatment costs; - .4 Environmental suitability, e.g. in relation to the transport of sediment and the chemical, biological and physical characteristics of the sediment; - .5 Additional environmental effects, e.g. due to handling or pre-treatment (if required); and - .6 Environmental benefits produced, e.g. ecosystem services,8 habitat and fisheries benefits, creation of habitats or ecosystems that function as carbon sinks (Nellemann, et al. 2009).
+- .1 engineering considerations, e.g. the geotechnical characteristics of the sediment; - .2 operational factors, e.g. timing and project schedule; - .3 cost, e.g. related to the transportation of the sediment to the beneficial use site and other handling or treatment costs; - .4 environmental suitability, e.g. in relation to the transport of sediment and the physical, chemical and biological characteristics of the sediment; - .5 additional environmental effects, e.g. due to handling or pretreatment (if required); and - .6 environmental benefits produced, e.g. ecosystem services,10 habitat and fisheries benefits, creation of habitats or ecosystems that function as carbon sinks (Nellemann et al. 2009).

-Additional information about beneficial uses of dredged material, including case studies, can be found at the U.S. Army Corps of Engineers' Dredging Operations Technical Support Program website,9 the Beneficial Uses of Dredged Material website10 sponsored by the U.S. Army Corps of Engineers and U.S. Environmental Protection Agency, and the Central Dredging Association's website.11 PIANC (2009) provides technical information on the assessment of options for beneficial use and recommendations on how to overcome constraints based on "lessons learned" from numerous cases studies in different situations in various countries.
+Additional information about beneficial uses of dredged material, including case studies, can be found at the U.S. Army Corps of Engineers' Dredging Operations Technical Support Program website,11 the Beneficial Uses of Dredged Material website12 sponsored by the U.S. Army Corps of Engineers and U.S. Environmental Protection Agency, and the Central Dredging Association's website.13 PIANC (2009) provides technical information on the assessment of options for beneficial use and recommendations on how to overcome constraints based on "lessons learned" from numerous case studies in different situations in various countries.